lymslive/StartVim/readme.md

 ```

 The first line "#! /usr/bin/env vex" or "#! /usr/bin/env vex" tells the shell
 run `vex` or `svex` to interpret this script.
-After give the scritp executable
+After give the scritp execute
 permission with `chmod +x`, the script file can execute directly from shell.
 The "#!" line is ignored when the script is sourced in `vim`, completely
 harmless as comment.